 I'm a second-year graduate student at Stanford University.
 I'm studying computer science, interested in systems research, and am advised by Matei Zaharia and Peter Bailis.
-At Stanford, I've done work on MacroBase and Arachne (OSDI 2018).
-Before Stanford, I did my undergrad at Harvard, where I majored in computer science and worked with Professor Margo Seltzer on the Automatically Scalable Computation (ASC) project, writing my senior thesis on my work on it.
-I also worked with Professor Alexander Rush on a natural language processing project of predicting congressional voting records from bill text.
-(EMNLP 2016).
+I'm currently working on Willump, a statistically-motivated end-to-end optimizer for machine learning inference.
+Before Willump, I worked on MacroBase (VLDB 2019) and Arachne (OSDI 2018).
+I did my undergrad at Harvard, where I majored in computer science and worked with Professor Margo Seltzer on the Automatically Scalable Computation (ASC) project, writing my senior thesis on my work on it.
+I also worked with Professor Alexander Rush on a natural language processing project of predicting congressional voting records from bill text (EMNLP 2016).

 Ph.D. in Computer Science• Eventually

 I'm in my second year at Stanford and am advised by Matei Zaharia and Peter Bailis.
-I worked on MacroBase with Peter and Matei, as well as on Arachne with John Ousterhout and Henry Qin in work which appeared at OSDI 2018, and Slicer while on an internship at Google.
-I'm starting up a new project now, hoping to continue doing systems research, and am excited for what I can accomplish in the future!
+I'm currently working on Willump, a statistically-motivated end-to-end optimizer for machine learning inference.
+Before Willump, I worked on MacroBase with Peter and Matei in work which will appear at VLDB 2019, as well as on Arachne with John Ousterhout and Henry Qin in work presented at OSDI 2018.
+I also worked on Slicer while on an internship at Google.

 Bachelor's in Computer Science • 2017